lmu-osc/organization-backup/README.md

 * Add it to the `~/.Renviron` file (restart R to take the changes into effect)
 * Set it via `Sys.setenv(GITHUB_PAT = "ghp_...")`.
 The downloaded archive will be stored in the subfolder `./archive`.

-**Note that if you do the local backup approach, you will need to run the script manually once a month or set up a cron job to run the script (assuming you want monthly backups.)**
+**Note that if you do the local backup approach, you will need to run the script manually once a week or set up a cron job to run the script (assuming you want weekly backups.)**

 ## Running the backup in a Docker container (Recommended)

 The Docker container approach is recommended because it is more robust and less error-prone.
-This is currently run on the LMU OSC server as a service that runs once a month, but you can also run it on your local machine.
-A cron job within the container triggers the backup script once a month.
+This is currently run on the LMU OSC server as a service that runs once a week, but you can also run it on your local machine.
+A cron job within the container triggers the backup script once a week.

 ### Prerequisites